anyzunstudios/Arduino-LexusNavController/README.md

 Since there is no public documentation (it is not AVC-LAN nor BEAN MPX), this project was born from **reverse engineering** the controller through trial and error.

 The research revealed that the device behaves as a simple **unidirectional UART transmitter** at **2400 baud, 5V TTL logic**, which makes it fully compatible with most Arduino boards (Uno, Mega, Nano, etc.).
-With a simple voltage divider, it also works with 3.3V microcontrollers (ESP32, Arduino Micro, etc.).
+With a simple voltage divider, it also works with 3.3V microcontrollers (ESP32, Arduino Pro Micro, etc.).

 ---